Meet Matthew Woodward from MatthewWoodward.co.uk

 This is a good demonstration of why knowing your target audience is more important than keyword research.
 If I had just relied on keyword research, I wouldn’t be aware of this opportunity.

-Anyway I eventually found a relatively unheard of solution and I transitioned from my clunky excel process and followed up with this tutorial.
+Anyway I eventually found a relatively unheard of solution and I transitioned from my clunky excel process and followed up with a tutorial.

 That takes people through the end to end process of how to manage their backlinks effectively.